 Use heading, paragraph, bold elements in the right way, as they should be used.
 Take advantage of them by using heading to highlighting titles, use paragraphs to add a text section and bold to highlight words in the text section.
 Make your text easier to read by creating a text flow, this way the user will easier scan titles and sections.

-Also keep in mind to use headings in their “normal” order: h1, h2,…etc. It’s recommended again not having more then one h1 per page, usually h1 contains a very important text like main title of the page, for example could be “purchase” or “download”.
+Also, keep in mind to use headings in their normal hierarchical order: h1, h2, h3 and so on.
+It’s recommended again not having more then one h1 per page, usually h1 contains a very important text like main title of the page.

 7. Create a sitemap